open-component-model/ocm/pkg/contexts/ocm/accessmethods/mvn/README.md

 ### Description

-This method implements the access of a resource hosted by a maven repository or a complete resource set denoted by a GAV.
+This method implements the access of a resource hosted by a maven repository or a complete resource set denoted by a GAV (GroupId, ArtifactId, Version).

 ### Specification Versions